How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 As for the other extras, there are a lot of free or inexpensive tools you can use to help with things like SEO optimization (including my own free keyword research tool & blog title generator tool).

-I also have several guides including an important primer on blog SEO tips and pointers about how to optimize a blog post that are both packed with information about how to make your blog more SEO-friendly after launching.
+I also have several guides, including an important primer on blog SEO tips and pointers about optimizing a blog post, that are both packed with information about making your blog more SEO-friendly after launching.

 6. Enter Billing Information